 You have started your art blog.
 You came up with a plan for your blog.
 You have found the best time for blogging.
 The question that keeps popping up is, “Are people reading your entire article?”
-In this article discover how to write art posts your readers will read.
+In this post, you will discover how to write art posts your readers will read from start to finish.

 Readers Behaviour: Courtesy of Chartbeat

 - Less than 40% of the people that land on a page “bounce,” that means that they will not spend any time engaging with that page or click on another article on that website.
 They exit out of the page and go to a different site.

 - Of the people who have stayed on your page only 50% of them will read more than half of the article.

 - Most people see all content on video and images.

 - Readers scroll down to the bottom for the conclusion.

 Now that we have an understanding of our reader’s behavior we are left with the question, how can you have people read your posts?